 This course will offer instruction in argumentation and critical writing, critical thinking, analytical evaluation of texts, research strategies, information literacy, and proper documentation.
-(C-ID ENGL 105) Prerequisite: ENG 200 with a minimum grade of C
+(C-ID ENGL 105)

 ENG-210 Creative Writing

 This course will introduce students to the process of writing and revising creative work in four primary genres: fiction, poetry, drama and creative nonfiction.
 ENG 210 is a creative writing course suitable for students who are beginning their exploration of writing, as well as those who have been writing for several years.
 The course explores the primary genres via instruction and the "workshop" model that provides written and verbal feedback to submitted manuscripts.
 (C-ID ENGL 200)